Where the

 Two top high schools inside the same district usually represent two different ways of growing up.
 We put the data side by side, then add a paragraph on what actually distinguishes them.

-Both belong to PAUSD and both rank among the strongest public high schools in the United States, but they sort students differently.
-Gunn skews toward STEM density and a high-AP-load culture; Paly skews humanities-and-arts with a deeper extracurricular bench and a more relaxed daily register.
-Address determines assignment.
+Gunn and Paly both belong to PAUSD and both rank consistently among the top public high schools in the United States.
+The choice is style, not quality: Gunn skews STEM and competition; Paly skews humanities, arts, and a more relaxed daily culture.
+Address determines feeder.

-Read the full comparison · 中文 →Monta Vista vs. Lynbrook
+Read the full comparison →Monta Vista High School vs. Lynbrook High School

 Guides.